Return to CHC Home Page

 N-Acetyl cysteine, lipoic acid, and glycine help support the endothelial glutathione pool.

-Angiotensin Convertin Enzyme (ACE) not only generates Angiotensin II, but also degrades Bradykinin.
+Angiotensin Converting Enzyme (ACE) not only generates Angiotensin II, but also

 Blockade of ACE within the endothelial cell preserves the vascular benefits of bradykinin.